 How many cashews can a dog eat daily?

 Generally speaking, feeding nuts like cashews to your dog isn’t necessarily something that you should feel the need to be doing daily.

 The kind of proteins and healthy fats that these nuts can give your pet are outperformed by other, more naturally occurring parts of his or her diet.

-However, handfuls of no more than five cashews are really far and away all your dog would need to get the most out of the benefits of cashew nuts, without coming afoul of the high fat content cashews have.
+However, handfuls of no more than five cashews are far and away all your dog would need to get the most out of the benefits of cashew nuts, without coming afoul of the high-fat content cashews have.

-Even then, you really don’t need to be feeding your dog this amount of cashews daily.
+Even then, you don’t need to be feeding your dog this amount of cashews daily.

 However, a lot of dog owners prefer the likes of nuts that are safe for dogs, or chunks of fruit that dogs can eat, in lieu of offering sugary, fatty snacks as treats.

-Whether it’s to reward good behaviour or to train and develop your dog’s capabilities over the long term, pooches love bite sized snacks they can snatch out of the air for a job well done.
+Whether it’s to reward good behavior or to train and develop your dog’s capabilities over the long term, pooches love bite-sized snacks they can snatch out of the air for a job well done.

 Cashews are a good fit for this, providing once again they are dished out fairly and not to excess.

 Through training and development, you can help your dog to recognize that these nuts are a very sporadic snack, and not something they ought to be looking to have added to their meals or given out freely.